-It’s been six months since Donald Trump took office, and the Democrats still don’t have a compelling oppositional message.
+Six months since Donald Trump took office, the Democrats still didn’t have a compelling oppositional message.

-Earlier this month, the Democratic Congressional Campaign Committee floated the slogan, “I mean, have you seen the other guys?”
+At first, the Democratic Congressional Campaign Committee floated the slogan, “I mean, have you seen the other guys?”
 The title of the party’s new agenda, “A Better Deal: Better Skills, Better Jobs, Better Wages,” is barely an improvement.
-Last week, a Washington Post-ABC poll found that only 37 percent of people think the Democratic Party “stands for something.”
+A Washington Post-ABC poll found that only 37 percent of people think the Democratic Party “stands for something.”

 So much for the opposition.